 Pre-placement settings – most Standard Dimension object properties, or those that can logically be pre-defined, are available as editable default settings on the PCB Editor - Defaults page of the Preferences dialog (access from the button at the top-right of the workspace).
 Select the object in the Primitive List to reveal its options on the right.

-Post-placement settings – all Standard Dimension object properties are available for editing in the Properties panel when a Standard Dimension is selected in the workspace.
+Post-placement settings – all Standard Dimension object properties are available for editing in the Dimension dialog and the Properties panel when a Standard Dimension is selected in the workspace.

 In the below properties listing, options that are not available as default settings in the Preferences dialog are noted as "Properties panel only".